ahmadamineloutfi/ahmadamineloutfi/README.md

-- I’m Ahmad Amine Loutfi, a PhD Research Fellow in industrial economics and Technology management at the Business school of the Norwegian Univeristy of Science & Technology.
+- Ahmad Amine Loutfi, completed a PhD (ABD) in industrial economics and technology management at the Business school of the Norwegian Univeristy of Science & Technology (NTNU).
+He was also a visiting researcher at the Asian Institute of Digital Finance at the National University of Singapore.
+He has prior teaching experiences at university level, and has successfully supervised several master’ theses.
+He has also acted as a reviewer for various journals including Energy Economics and the International Journal of Physical Distribution & Logistics Management.
+His research interests include artificial intelligence and Blockchain, and his two domains of expertise are finance and supply chain management.

-- My PhD research project is about "Data based approeaches in the digital age of Finance using machine Learning and alternative data".
-- You can reach out to me at: ah.am.loutfi@gmail.com or https://www.linkedin.com/in/aloutfi/
+- You can reach out to him at: ah.am.loutfi@gmail.com or https://www.linkedin.com/in/aloutfi/

 <!---
 ahmadamineloutfi/ahmadamineloutfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.